egonzalezt/EFCORE5-Learning/ViewsAndStoredProcedures/Readme.md

 * Table view Functions
 * Map to queries in DbContext
   using this strategy you can use your own queries instead of EF CORE build that query

+# Using views and other Database Object with migrations